 Barley is slightly lower in carbohydrates than wild rice or buckwheat, with 26 grams of net carbs per ¼ cup (uncooked).

-Because barley is slightly sweet, it’s quite versatile and can be used to add subtle sweetness to savory dishes as well as being commonly used in Asian cuisine and barley tea (see also ‘Is Barley Tea Good For You?‘).
+Because barley is slightly sweet, it’s quite versatile and can be used to add subtle sweetness to savory dishes as well as being commonly used in Asian cuisine and barley tea (learn more about barley tea here).

 Bear in mind that barley is not gluten-free, so it won’t be a suitable grain for people with gluten intolerances doing keto.